She Loves Biscotti

 The only variation I made was to add orange zest to the dough.

 We need to stack three layers of dough to form the star bread.
 So, once your ball of dough is kneaded, weigh it.
-Then divide by three to get the weight for each smaller individual ball of dough.
+Then divide by three to get the weight for each smaller dough ball.

 A ball of yeast dough being weighed on a scale.

 For example, my ball of dough weighed 1277 grams.
-I divided that number by three and I made three balls of dough weighing approximately 425 grams each.
-If you don’t have a scale, simply eyeball it and portion it into three equal parts.
+I divided that number by three and made three dough balls weighing approximately 425 grams each.
+If you don’t have a scale, eyeball it and portion it into three equal parts.

 Three balls of dough being wrapped in plastic wrap.

-Place the three balls of dough in a large enough bowl allowing them to double in size.
-Cover bowl with plastic wrap.
+Place the three dough balls in a large enough bowl allowing them to double in size—cover the bowl with plastic wrap.
 Let rise for about 1½ hours or until double in size.
-Brush a thin layer of oil to both the bowl and the dough to prevent it from drying out.
+Brush a thin layer of oil on the bowl and the dough to prevent it from drying.

 The filling